Graham · Cairngorms

 Mount Blair — common questions

-- How hard is Mount Blair?
+- How difficult is Mount Blair?

-- When is the best time to climb Mount Blair?
+- When should I climb Mount Blair?

 - The standard good-weather months for Mount Blair are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.